ποΈ 2Gether-International

 Blind, low-vision, Deaf, and hard-of-hearing Spectrum customers use narrated guides, big-button remotes, the Spectrum Access app, and the Disability Support Team to get cable and internet service working when standard telecom interfaces and support would otherwise shut them out.

-ποΈ Spinalpedia
+ποΈ SPINALpedia

 ποΈ Squirmy and Grubs